jefftranter/misc/VideoGame/README.md

 The paddles are 1 Megohm linear taper potentiometers.
 They should be connected via two conductor shielded cables (up to 8 feet long).
+If desired, you can also wire the reset signal to a button on one or both controls to support resetting games.

-It is recommended to use sockets for the ICs.
+It is highly recommended to use sockets for the ICs.

 It can be powered from a 9 volt battery, 6 1.5 volt cells, or any unregulated source of 8 to 15 volts DC (e.g. wall wart).

-Video and audio outputs should be connected to a TV or monitor with composite video and analog audio input.
-The design is for NTSC video but should also work in PAL video mode if the AY-3-8500 chip is used instead.
+Video and audio outputs should be connected to a TV or monitor with composite video and analog audio inputs.
+The design is for NTSC video but should also work in PAL video mode if an AY-3-8500 chip is used instead.
+The output is monochrome (i.e. black and white).
 To work with a TV with RF input an external RF modulator will be needed.

 Using the DIP switch, select one of the four games to play.
 Select game options: speed fast/slow, paddle size large/small, ball angle